 Bedruthan Steps is one of the most beautiful places in Cornwall; and one of my favourite spots in the county.
-It’s about 7 miles from the town; a 2 hour walk up the coastal path or a 20 minute drive.
+It’s about 7 miles from the town; a two hour walk up the coastal path or a 20 minute drive.
 The ‘steps’ are rocky outcrops, jutting out from the coastline, and on a sunny day, it literally looks like the Med.
-I’ll let the photos do the talking…

 Go for a night out

-The Koola Bar is spread over three floors for bars and offers a range of music, and Tom Thumb is the place to go if you want some chilled out cocktails.
+- The Koola Bar is spread over three floors for bars and offers a range of music

 As you can see, there are so many things to do in Newquay.
 The beautiful beaches and roaring nightlife certainly make the town famous, but it’s also worth sticking around to enjoy the historic houses and beautiful gardens in the area, as well as the aviation museum!